 The head of your femur fits into a cup-shaped cavity in your pelvis.
 This cavity is called the acetabulum.
 A flexible and tough protective tissue called the cartilage covers the inside of the acetabulum and the femoral head.
 Tissue lining your joint makes fluid that with the cartilage helps your bones slide easily against each other.
 Your muscles and ligaments (strong fibrous tissues) hold the joint together.

-Healthcare providers do hip replacement surgery to replace a damaged hip joint.
+An orthopedic surgeon does hip replacement surgery to replace a damaged hip joint.
 The surgery also eases pain and helps improve movement.
-During the surgery, the healthcare provider will replace parts of your hip joint with artificial parts.
+During the surgery, the surgeon will replace parts of your hip joint with artificial parts.
 The artificial hip can be metal or ceramic, or a combination of these.
 It may have a lining made of plastic, metal, or ceramic.

 Using the anterior approach may allow your surgeon to do the surgery through a smaller surgical cut (incision).
 The cut is in the front of the hip rather than in the side or back, like in traditional hip replacements.
 Having your surgery done this way may have other advantages.
 These are: